valtech-sd/rule-harvester/README.md

 In the above, the `equal` closure (part of Rule Harvester core conditional closures) will be called and passed the **value** of your Facts object for the property `productType` and the string "digital".
-The `equal` closure, as the name implies, returns true/false based on the equality of the two passed values.
+The `equal` closure, as the name implies, returns true/false based on the equality of the two passed values (in this case a string and the value held by the productType property.)

 ##### Deep De-referencing With Objects